11 Hiring, Recruiting, and Talent Acquisition Trends on the Rise in 2024

 - Getting help from an HR or DEI consultant

-Beyond aspects such as age, race, and gender, companies may also consider flexible work options and customized benefits as part of their diversity initiatives and ensure they are taking an equitable approach to give all workers a fair chance of doing their best work.
-Using AI and inclusive technologies may help you weed out bias so that you won't miss out on great talent.
+Beyond aspects such as age, race, and gender, companies may also consider flexible work options and customized benefits as part of their diversity initiatives and ensure they take an equitable approach to give all workers a fair chance of doing their best work.
+Using AI and inclusive technologies may help you weed out bias so you won't miss great talent.

 Adept businesses that focus on the employee experience know that a great experience starts from the first contact as a potential job candidate.
 It's a phase of the employee cycle that recruiting teams are prioritizing since this experience often sets the tone for subsequent interactions, should the individual get hired.
-Whether an individual joins the business or not, the trend of prioritizing the candidate experience provides an opportunity for businesses to gather valuable feedback on the application process, interviews, hiring teams, and the efficiency of the entire process.
+Whether an individual joins the business or not, the trend of prioritizing the candidate experience provides an opportunity for businesses to gather valuable feedback on their applications, interviews, hiring teams, and the efficiency of the entire process.
+Albino also shared that all hiring managers should have the same approach when interviewing candidates and ensure consistency across the board.

-The future of hiring emphasizes a priority on looking for individuals with a range of skills, your brand's reputation, considering the talent you already have on your team, and benefits and work setups that demonstrate your commitment to employees.
-Knowing that finding great hires continues to be a challenge for many employers, these trends represent a broad range of approaches businesses can take to bring on and retain motivated and hard-working individuals.
+In the next 12 months, 98 percent of companies expect to use AI for hiring.
+About 52 percent of respondents plan to use it to help them screen candidate resumes/applications and identify potential candidates.1 The future of hiring emphasizes a priority on looking for individuals with a range of skills, your brand's reputation, considering the talent you already have on your team, and benefits and work setups that demonstrate your commitment to employees.
+Knowing that finding great hires continues to be a challenge for many employers, these current hiring trends represent a broad range of approaches businesses can take to bring on and retain motivated, hard-working individuals.

-When you're competing for talent in a tough employment market like the one we are in today, evaluate your approach and consider what skills are needed to align with your culture and employer brand, rather than just focusing on the specific job that needs to be filled.
-For instance, soft skills such as problem-solving, collaboration, and leadership can be more challenging skills to hire for than hard skills that could be learned like accounting, technical support, or cashier processes.
+Our first hiring trend is the importance of hiring for soft skills.
+For instance, soft skills such as problem-solving, collaboration, and leadership can be more challenging skills to hire for than hard skills that could be learned like technical support, or cashier processes.
 A candidate's soft skills can significantly influence their ability to fit in with your culture.
-Identify some soft skills you want to bring into your organization, knowing you may be able to train a candidate on some of the hard skills required to execute on the job, such as learning your administrative processes and technology platforms.
+Identify some soft skills you want to bring into your organization, knowing you may be able to train a candidate in some of the hard skills required to execute on the job, such as learning your administrative processes and technology platforms.

 To recruit and hire the best talent and stand out from the competition, employers may create a candidate experience that is compelling, positive, and distinct.
 Employees may be looking to join a company aligned with their purpose and values, one that will help deliver meaning in their work.
 In addition, employees evaluate companies based on their employer brand: what they stand for, how they treat their employees, their company values, opportunities to learn and grow marketable skills, and competitive compensation and benefits.